statsig-io/docs/docs/getting-started.md

 #### I want to run an A/B test, can I use Statsig for that? {#i-want-to-run-an-ab-test-can-i-use-statsig-for-that}

-You can run A/B tests by opening up partial exposures on your Feature Gates and Mobile Configs.
+You can run A/B tests by opening up partial exposures on your Feature Gates and Dynamic Configs.
 These allow you to test the effect of a new feature.
-However in order to run a proper A/B test, you will need to create the right sample size buckets and those features are coming soon!
+However, in order to run a proper A/B test, you will need to create the right sample size buckets.
+These types of features are coming soon!